eHealthAfrica/docker-ckan/README.md

 ## Upgrade

-To upgrade the Docker files to use new CKAN version, in the Dockerfiles you should change:
+To upgrade the Docker files to use a new CKAN version, in the Dockerfiles you should change:

 > ENV GIT_BRANCH={ckan_release}

+and also update the `CKAN_VERSION` entry in the `.env` file.

 Check [CKAN repository](https://github.com/ckan/ckan/releases) for the latest releases.
 If there are new libraries used by the new version requirements, those needs to be included too.